LOADING ...

 As I lead army make room for mistakes and depression

-I been wrote off before, I got abandonment
+I been wrote off before, I got issues

 I hold grudges like bad judges, let me resent you

-That's not Nelson-like, want you to me like Nelson
+That's not Nelson-like, you to love me like Nelson

-I went to Robben's Island analyzing, where his cell is
+I to Robben's Island analyzing, that's where his cell is

 So I find clarity, like how much you cherish me